Making the EV platform easier for buyers

 Considerations for Long-Term Development

-1. Enable users to apply for loans or leasing directly from the offer page, streamlining the process and enhancing user convenience.Introduce a comparison feature for different mortgage products.
+Enable users to apply for loans or leasing directly from the offer page, simplifying the process and saving time.

-3. Implement an optional survey feature to assist users in identifying the most suitable electric vehicle based on their preferences and needs
+Implement an optional survey tool to guide users in finding the most suitable electric vehicle based on their needs, preferences, and budget.

-4. Produce informative articles or videos about electric vehicles to educate users and foster engagement, establishing the platform as a reliable resource in the electric vehicle community.
+Produce articles or videos about electric vehicles to educate users, build trust, and establish the platform as a reliable resource for EV-related information.

-5. Develop a map feature showcasing nearby charging stations, allowing users to locate charging infrastructure conveniently and plan their journeys effectively.
+Develop a map feature displaying nearby charging stations, helping users locate infrastructure conveniently and plan their journeys effectively.

 Lessons Learned

-5. Using tools like the Eisenhower Matrix to prioritize features ensures that the most valuable and necessary functionalities are developed first, improving user satisfaction and engagement.
+Using prioritization frameworks like the Eisenhower Matrix ensures that critical features are developed first, improving user satisfaction and overall engagement with the app.

 FIN